top of page

 Housing

-The application to the Head of IKN Authority shall be conveyed by providing self-statement on balance housing obligation.
-Upon the application submitted by the business actors, the Head of IKN Authority shall coordinate with Minister of Public Works and Housing and Minister of Domestic Affairs.
-Following the coordination, the Head of IKN Authority shall stipulate the execution of balanced housing fulfilment in conformity with development priority of housing and residential area in IKN region.
+The application to the Head of IKN Authority shall be conveyed by providing self-statement on balanced housing obligation.
+Upon the application submitted by the business actors, the Head of IKN Authority shall coordinate with MoHRA and MoHA.
+Further, the Head of the IKN Authority shall report the fulfilment of the balanced housing obligation at least once a year to the MoHRA and the MoHA.

 bottom of page